 The program offers financial aid in the form of Teaching Assistantships that cover the full four-semester length of both the MA and MAT programs.
 No separate application is required to apply for a Teaching Assistantship; simply check the appropriate box on the Graduate School application.
-In exchange for teaching in our first- and second-year undergraduate French language program, Teaching Assistants receive a waiver of tuition and curriculum fees as well as a living stipend, which makes the MA and MAT programs financially accessible to students of virtually all backgrounds.
-In addition, the Assistantship covers 95% of the cost of the graduate student health insurance premium (90% for the family plan) and includes excellent dental, vision and wellness benefits.
-Teaching Assistants are responsible for paying other mandatory fees for graduate students, currently totaling approximately $700 per semester, in addition to a one-time Graduate Entering Fee of approximately $360, which is due the first semester.
+In exchange for teaching in our first- and second-year undergraduate French language program, Teaching Assistants receive a full tuition credit as well as a living stipend, which makes the MA and MAT programs financially accessible to students of virtually all backgrounds.
+In addition, the Assistantship covers 95% of the cost of the graduate student health insurance premium (or 95% for the family plan) and includes excellent dental, vision and wellness benefits.
+Teaching Assistants are responsible for paying other mandatory fees for graduate students, currently totaling approximately $768 per semester, in addition to a one-time Graduate Entering Fee of approximately $507, which is due the first semester.
 The program also offers the possibility of teaching in our summer online French language courses, which provides an opportunity to earn additional financial support while learning how to build and teach courses in the fast-growing field of online education.

 The French and Francophone Studies program has maintained a graduate student exchange program with the Université de Toulouse since the early 1980s.
 Each year, we send one of our MA or MAT students, chosen on a competitive basis, to teach English and take courses in Toulouse, and one student from the graduate program in English in Toulouse comes to study and teach French in Amherst.

-To receive a copy of our French Graduate Handbook, which contains detailed information about admissions and requirements for each of our programs, please contact the Graduate Program Director:
+To receive an electronic copy of our French Graduate Handbook, which contains detailed information about admissions and requirements for each of our programs, please contact the Graduate Program Director:

 Prof. Luke Bouvier